How to Grow and Care for Spider Plants

 Mealybugs

-Mealybugs are one of the most common houseplant insect pests, and they sometimes attack spider ivy too.
+Mealybugs are one of the most common houseplant insect pests.

-Luckily, they’re easy to recognize and stand out like a sore thumb, so you’ll be likely to catch them before they cause much damage.
+Luckily, they’re easy to recognize, so you’ll be likely to catch them before they cause much damage.

 A close up horizontal image of a mealybug pest pictured on a soft focus background.

 Mealybugs will latch onto and feed on your houseplant, stealing valuable nutrients.
-This will weaken the plant in turn, and can eventually kill it if the problem goes on too long.
+This will weaken the and can eventually kill it if the problem goes on too long.

-If rubbing alcohol isn’t enough to wipe out an infestation, your next mode of recourse is an application of neem oil, an organic treatment that can wipe out both pests and fungi.
+If rubbing alcohol isn’t enough to wipe out an infestation, you can try an application of neem oil, according to the packet instructions.

 Read more tips on controlling mealybugs.